Ryan-shamu-YT/homekit-esp8266-d5evo-gate/README.md

 ## Hardware Requirements
 - ESP8266 microcontroller
 - Relay module (for gate control)
+- Buck Converter (Optional if you want to use another source of power)
 - Logic level converter (5V to 3.3V signal conversion on status pin)

 ## Wiring